Ishkhanuhi/algorithms-and-data-structures-fg/sorting_algorithms/README.md

 A comparison sort examines the data only by comparing two elements with a comparison operator.
 - **General method**: insertion, exchange, selection, merging, etc.
 Exchange sorts include bubble sort and quicksort.
 Selection sorts include cycle sort and heapsort.
-- Whether the algorithm is **serial or parallel**.
 The remainder of this discussion almost exclusively concentrates upon serial algorithms and assumes serial operation.
 - **Adaptability**: Whether or not the presortedness of the input affects the running time.
 Algorithms that take this into account are known to be adaptive.
-- **Online**: An algorithm such as Insertion Sort that can sort a constant stream of input.

 ## Comparison of Algorithms
 In these tables, `n` is the number of records to be sorted.